-- What happens when you work for someone overseas or when you are importing or exporting
+- What happens when you work for someone overseas, or when you are importing or exporting goods?

-- What’s a Transfer of Going Concern TOGC
+- What is a Transfer of Going Concern TOGC?

 Do you need some help with this?

-We can help with VAT registration, VAT Return preparation and submission, through to advice on how VAT and Duty works when you import and export.
+We can help with VAT registration, VAT Return preparation and submission, through to advice on how VAT and Duty works when you import and export goods.